Agent Mode

 LLMs lose the plot in long conversations.
 The topic that was set in message one drifts as new messages pile up, and by message twelve the agent is replying to the immediate previous message with no memory of what the original outreach was actually about.

-When a thread runs past ten messages, the brain keeps the very first message (which sets the topic), the most recent nine (which carry the live context), and replaces the dropped middle with a single elision marker.
+When a thread runs past ten messages, Pilot keeps the very first message (which sets the topic), the most recent nine (which carry the live context), and replaces the dropped middle with a single elision marker.
 No extra LLM call.
 The agent stays anchored to what the conversation was originally about.

 • Triggers automatically at 10+ messages in a thread